 I'm the guy on the left.

-I'm a software engineer and sometimes manager working on Chrome Security in Mountain View, CA, USA.
+I'm a software engineer and sometimes manager working on Chrome Security in Mountain View, California, USA.
 Before that, I worked on Chrome OS, Android Pay, and Zavers in Boulder, CO.

 Like most people, I like to pass the free time with friends, my husband (Brandon S. Ward), and our dog: hiking, cooking, board games, and watching entertainment.
 Our dog snoozes nearby for the last two of those.
 I organize a science and sci-fi book club that meets online.
 We read about one book per month.

 The title of this blog is a reference to the philosopher Robert Nozick's thought experiment as a critique of utilitarianism.
 Quoting Wikipedia:

 A hypothetical being, which Nozick calls the utility monster, receives much more utility from each unit of a resource they consume than anyone else does.
 For instance, eating a cookie might bring only one unit of pleasure to an ordinary person but could bring 100 units of pleasure to a utility monster.
 If the utility monster can get so much pleasure from each unit of resources, it follows from utilitarianism that the distribution of resources should acknowledge this.
 If the utility monster existed, it would justify the mistreatment and perhaps annihilation of everyone else, according to the mandates of utilitarianism, because, for the utility monster, the pleasure they receive outweighs the suffering they may cause.